Deeja-ish/HNG-First-Task/README.md

 ## 📸 Screenshots

-(You should update this section with new screenshots of your About and Contact pages)

 * **Profile Card (Desktop):** [Desktop View](images/desktop-view.png)
 * **Profile Card (Mobile):** [Mobile View](images/mobile-view.jpg)
 * **About Me Page:** [About View](images/about-me.png)